-We have a number of security protocols in place which ensure all customer data are kept confidential and secure.
+We have a number of security protocols in place which are designed to all customer data are kept confidential and secure.
 We use reasonable physical, electronic, and procedural safeguards that are designed to comply with federal standards to protect and limit access to personal information.
-There are several key controls and policies in place to ensure customer data are safe, secure and anonymous:
+There are several key controls and policies in place which are designed to ensure customer data are safe, secure and anonymous:

 Before J.P.
 Morgan Asset Management receives the data, all unique identifiable information, including names, account numbers, addresses, dates of birth and Social Security numbers, is removed.